A favorite classic cookie of mine are snickerdoodles. Plain and simple.

 - 1/4 tsp vanilla extract

-Heat oven to 350F.
-Spray a 13×9 inch baking pan with nonstick spray.
+- Heat oven to 350F.
+Spray a 13x9 inch baking pan with nonstick spray.

-While the bars are cooling, make the glaze.
+- While the bars are cooling, make the glaze.
 In small bowl, stir glaze ingredients until smooth.
-Drizzle over bars and cut into 24 squares.
+Drizzle over blondies and cut into 24 squares.
+Blondies stay fresh covered tightly at room temperature for up to 1 week.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.